How to Reverse String in Python using Extended Slice Syntax?

 Reverse string in Python is very much simple.
 Simple code as ‘CSEStack'[::-1] reverse the string.

-Though it is simple Python code, it is important to understand how does the string gets reversed.
+Though it is a simple Python code, it is important to understand how does the string gets reversed.

 - begin: Begin defines the starting index of string to clip.
 If you don’t mention begin index value, it takes default as index 0.